How much will be paid

 - control undesirable plants

-The agreement will set out what must not be done.
-It is likely agreement holders will not be allowed to:
+The agreement will set out what you cannot do.
+It is likely you will not be allowed to:

 - harrow or roll